Write-Ahead Log (WAL)¶

 Growth Scenarios¶

-Normal: - Writes happen - Checkpoint triggers periodically - WAL stays bounded (2x checkpoint threshold)
+Normal: - Writes happen - Checkpoint triggers periodically - WAL stays bounded around the configured checkpoint thresholds

 With Active Readers: - Readers hold old snapshots - Checkpoint can't truncate past their LSN - WAL grows until readers finish